denten-books/plain-text/0-introduction.md

 "experiments" that illustrate theoretical concepts in action, at the keyboard, making the text applicable to a greater variety of educational environments (beyond the conventional classroom).

+[^ln-char]: There are many caveats here, to be explored later.
+Follow along with exercises related to the discussion in the Technical Appendix.

+[^ln-human]: Recent theory challenges the conceptual boundaries between humans and machines in a concerted way.
+Perhaps, such boundaries were never that clearly articulated in the first place.
+It is also likely that other modalities of being are possible on the spectrum between human and machine, or human and complex system.
+We will have a chance to explore these possibilities in second half of the book.
+For now, I ask that the reader simply rely on the colloquial, pre-theoretical understanding of both person and instrument.
+However intertwined the hand and the hammer can become, there is an intuitive way in which a child can separate one from the other.
+There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
+The concept of a human is in itself a powerful theoretical construct, and, as I will argue throughout, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.

+[^ln-meaning]: I write "meaning" in quotation marks, because the question of whether it makes sense to talk about meaning for artificial agents is a question that will remain unresolved, at least until the later chapters, when we have the chance to discuss notions of data and information as meaning-carrying units.

+[^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
+Reading, Mass.: Addison-Wesley, 1990.

+[^ln2-derrida]: This is a bit of a post-structuralist caricature, but it is not difficult to find direct sources expressing the idea.
+For example, see John Caputo quoting Jacques Derrida in his *Deconstruction in a Nutshell: A Conversation with Jacques Derrida*, "I often describe deconstruction as something which happens.
+It's not purely linguistic, involving text or books.
+You can deconstruct gestures, choreography.
+That's why I enlarged the concept of text.
+Everything is a text" [@caputo_deconstruction_1996].

+[^ln2-iarkho]: I borrow the term "microanalysis" from the largely forgotten Russian literary scholar and member of the Moscow Linguistic Circle, Boris Iarkho.
+In his *Methodologies of Exact Literary Study* (circa 1935-6) he
+writes: "I understand 'atomism' as a sort of an ideal aspiration, as an orientation toward the liminally small.
+But under no circumstances do I advocate working with hypothetical quantities, like molecules, atoms, positrons, and so on, which are located beyond the limits of perception.
+That this applied mythology gave us such splendid results in chemistry, should not conceal its true nature.
+Tomorrow, all such explanations of visible through the invisible could give way to other hypotheses, as was the case with their no less fertile predecessors (elemental spirits, phlogiston, and light ether).
+But the cell, the nucleus, and the chromosome endure as lasting accomplishments of microanalysis.
+I suggest to move as far as a microscope can reach, and no further" [@iarkho_metodologia_2006, 363-364].
+For Iarkho, the most quantitatively inclined of the Russian Formalists, microanalysis involved systematic application of statistical methods to the study of literature.

+[^ln2-varela]: See for example @varela_autopoiesis_1974; @barthes_rustle_1989,
+5; @nuttall_new_2007, 6-25.

+[^ln2-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester, with the reported results.

+[^ln2-close]: See [@lentricchia_close_2003] and [@fish_how_2011].

+[^ln2-app]: In the *New York Times* archive, the phrase first appeared in 1985 [@new_york_times_briefs_1984].
+In the Google Books corpus the bigram appears first in *Astronautics & Aeronautics: A Publication of the American Institute of Aeronautics and Astronautics*, under the rubric of "Missile Guidance Systems Programming" [@american_institute_of_aeronautics_and_astronautics_astronautics_1965].

+[^ln2-internet]: The NEA study has this to say on the topic of What is responsible for the decline of literary reading?: "If the 2002 data represent a declining trend, it is tempting to suggest that fewer people are reading literature and now prefer visual and audio entertainment.
+Again, the data---both from SPPA and other sources---do not readily quantify this explanation [...] the Internet, however, could have played a role.
+During the time period when the literature participation rates declined, home Internet use soared" [@nea_reading_2004, 30].

+### Works Cited